TOMATO (Lycopersicon esculentum) Tomato is a vegetable crop commonly grown by peasant farmers in West Africa.

 Varieties/Cultivars of tomatoes

-These include money-maker, valiant, pork, dwarf gem, marglobe, Ife plum, Bonita, roma, local varieties.
+These include money-maker, valiant, pork, dwarf gem, marglobe, Ife plum, Bonita, Roma, and local varieties.

 Climatic and Soil Requirements for tomato planting

-Tomatoes requires a temperature of 20C – 25C, rainfall of 50 – 125cm, high level of sunshine and a well-drained loamy soil, rich inorganic matter.
+Tomatoes require a temperature of 20C – 25C, rainfall of 50 – 125cm, a high level of sunshine and well-drained loamy soil, rich inorganic matter.

 Method of propagation of tomato